-On February 22, 2017, the Center for Christianity, Culture, and the Arts hosted a live recording of the award-winning public radio podcast ON BEING with Krista Tippett featuring an interview of Los Angeles-based artist Enrique Martínez Celaya in front of a live audience.
+On February 22, 2017, the Center for Christianity, Culture, and the Arts hosted a live recording of the award-winning public radio podcast ON BEING with Krista Tippett, featuring an interview with Los Angeles-based artist Enrique Martínez Celaya in front of a live audience.
+To watch an interview of Krista Tippett with Jonathan Anderson, please click here.

 On Being is a Peabody Award-winning public radio conversation and podcast, a Webby Award-winning website and online exploration, a publisher, and public event convener.
 On Being opens up the animating questions at the center of human life: What does it mean to be human, and how do we want to live?
 We explore these questions in their richness and complexity in 21st-century lives and endeavors.
 We pursue wisdom and moral imagination as much as knowledge; we esteem nuance and poetry as much as fact.
 For more information, visit http://www.onbeing.org/